raisely/base/README.md

 **To note:**
 * Files prefixed with ‘_’ do not directly compile.
 * The latest versions of jQuery and Modernizr are included for convenience.
+* Base supports all major modern browsers and IE7+.

 ## Compiling LESS